parsaeisa/Notes/Software engineering/work culture.md

 ## Coding

+> Trying to write a protocol or a database or another famous tool can be thriving.

+> Always start from project's interface and go deeper.

+> Before the solution design session for a new feature try to find out how it should be implemented.

+### Code reading

+A wise man one said that the ratio of code reading to code writing should be around 9 to 1.

+You can get so much ideas from other projects.
+Most of the times, finding similar problems in projects is the **solution design** and **R&D**.

 - Reading the code of a new project is a skill that you should have. --> You should understand it's layers and go from top (the interface layer) to the bottom.
 There some sources that you can read:
     * Read different projects in the firm.
 You can see their tricks & best practices.
+For finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.
-    * When you are working with a tool (like sqlx), read it's structure using command click.
+    * When you are working with a tool (like sqlx), read it's structure.
+For example in echo if you see `s.GET` in your code, start traversing from `GET` method by Command + Click and go deep.
     * Other resource is github starred projects by your friends.

-> Trying to write a protocol or a database or another famous tool can be thriving.

 Company's projects queue (out of team):
 - Zarrafe - Api gateway
 - OAuth
 - Hulk (using S3)

-- Very obvious but critical point: more than 95 percent of issues come from the code itself.
+> Very obvious but critical point: more than 95 percent of issues come from the code itself.
 Even the deployments.
 Before asking Ahmad check the code carefully.

-- Before the solution design session for a new feature try to find out how it should be implemented.

-### Code reading

-You can get so much ideas from other projects available on github or your company's gitlab.

-* Reading **your team's projects**: For finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.

-* Reading a **Tool**, like echo: For example if you ride `s.GET` in your code, start traversing from `GET` method by Command + Click and go deep.

-> Always start from project's interface and go deeper.

 ## Expectations